nelinory/SupernoteDesktopClient/README.md

 ### How to build
 - Clone SDC repository
-- Open SupernoteDesktopClient solution in Visual Studio 2022 and build it
+- Open SupernoteDesktopClient solution in [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community) and build it

 ### Screenshots
 ##### Dashboard